Why this campaign?

 It’s time to support the farmers who go the extra mile for the benefit of society.
 After all, to continue producing nutritious, safe food in the long run, a farm needs living soil, clean water and insects to pollinate its crops.

 Living Land means shorter supply chains no longer monopolised by a few big companies, more jobs in the countryside, high standards of animal welfare and less food waste.
 Living Land means natural vegetation that soaks up rainwater and reduces flood risk, and hedges and trees that provide homes for birds and insects – the best form of natural pest control for crops.
-Living Land means using nature to avoid expensive chemical pesticides and mineral fertilisers which destroy soil.
+Living Land means using nature to minimise synthetic pesticides and mineral fertilisers which destroy soil.